'Abortion is a basic human right for women': Ardern on why she spoke out on US decision

 "That is why it is a subject matter on which I feel I can express myself freely," she said.

-She said her statement allowed her to "externalise" how she "felt on the inside - not all of which I felt I could freely expres.
+She said her statement allowed her to "externalise" how she "felt on the inside - not all of which I felt I could freely express.

 "It is very emotive this debate and for women it is particularly difficult to watch," she said.